Central values of additive twists of cuspidal $L$-functions: Central values of additive twists

 \section{Central values of additive twists}

 In this section we will use the results from the preceding section to study the central values of additive twists.
 To state our main theorem in the most general version, we will need to work with more general twists than the ones described in the introduction (as was alluded to in Remark \ref{remgen}).
-To do this we need to introduce some notation:\\
+To do this we need to introduce some notation.
+Given a discrete, co-finite subgroup $\Gamma$ of $\PSL_2(\R)$ with a cusp at $\infty$ of width 1 and two cusps $\mathfrak{a}$ and $\mathfrak{b}$ of $\Gamma$ (not necessarily distinct), we define the following set (following \cite{PeRi});